HOT OFFER! Save $30 per month for 6 months on selected nbn internet plans!...Use promo code MATE30 at checkout! Hurry, limited time only!

 Another critical factor to consider when it comes to nbn speeds is the specific nbn technology your residence has access to.
 Depending on the infrastructure in your area, you might have access to one of several nbn technology types, including Fibre to the Node (FTTN), Fibre to the Premises (FTTP), or Fibre to the Curb (FTTC), among others.
 Read our blog for more information on whether you should upgrade to fibre.

 For instance, if you have FTTN, your internet speed might be influenced by the distance from your residence to the node, which could impact the maximum speed achievable.
-In contrast, a FTTP connection, where the fibre optic cable reaches your premises, can support higher speed tiers, like the NBN 250, thanks to its superior technology.
+In contrast, a FTTP connection, where the fibre optic cable reaches your premises, can support higher speed tiers, like Fair Dinkum, thanks to its superior technology.

-Similarly, a FTTC connection, a hybrid of the FTTN and FTTP technologies, where the fibre reaches a mini-node close to your premises, can potentially support high-speed tiers like NBN NBN 100 or even NBN 250, depending on the quality and length of the copper line from the curb to your premises.
+Similarly, a FTTC connection, a hybrid of the FTTN and FTTP technologies, where the fibre reaches a mini-node close to your premises, can potentially support high-speed tiers like You Beaut or even Fair Dinkum, depending on the quality and length of the copper line from the curb to your premises.

 Common causes of slow internet